Stinging Caterpillars Identification and Guide

 Another seldom-encountered but venomous caterpillar is the larva of Norape ovine, a Limacodid that occurs in much of the eastern United States.
 These caterpillars are small but easy to spot, with their bright white markings on a dark background.
 The venom is conveyed by special hairs that are hard to see, but when they brush your skin, you'll feel a sting.
 I have found the adult moths to be not uncommon, but I've never seen the caterpillar in nature.

-Stinging Caterpillars: The Monkey Slug Caterpillar (Phobetron pithecium)
+The Monkey Slug Caterpillar

 Truly a weird critter, even in the company of other weird critters.
 The monkey slug bears stinging hairs on its "arms," which are not really arms but just fleshy appendages sticking out from the animal's sides.
 These caterpillars are not terribly common, but if you come across one handle with care, because the hairs can give you a wasp-like sting.
 They become an inconspicuous moth called the "hag moth."
-For more photos of the adult insects these stinging larvae become, check out the photo gallery near the end of this lens.

-Stinging Caterpillars: The Io Silk Moth
+The Io Giant Silk Moth Caterpillar

 These caterpillars eat the leaves of roses and related plants, and often stay together in groups of a dozen or more.
 I have raised these caterpillars from egg to adult, and of course had to see if they really sting.
 I can safely report that they do.
 My arm was red and burning for about an hour.
 It wasn't intense, but it definitely made me give these big, showy caterpillar a little more respect.